opf/openproject/frontend/doc/OVERVIEW.md

 Development overview
 ====================

 This should give an idea about the contents of the `./frontend` folder.
-Most of what you find here is an amalgamation of [AngularJS](https://angularjs.org) and JQuery, as well as a good list of libraries used to ease the process of development.
+Most of what you find here is an amalgamation of [AngularJS](https://angularjs.org) and `jQuery`, as well as a good list of libraries used to ease the process of development.

 This is the general structure (to a depth of 3 folders):